Dzl666/Dzl666.github.io/content/en/publication/conference-paper/index.md

 abstract: Estimating the six degrees of freedom (6D) pose of unknown objects using only monocular RGB images is a challenging task, especially when dealing with textureless and small objects.
 In this paper, we propose a novel pipeline, MonoTracker, for 6D object pose estimation and tracking that operates without any prior depth information.
 MonoTracker is a model-free, RGB-only, 6D detector that works on unseen objects.
 It leverages state-of-the-art pre-trained deep learning models, enabling zero-shot 6D pose estimation by jointly optimizing object poses and correcting scale inconsistencies in monocular depth predictions.
 We validate our method on three public datasets -- YCBInEOAT, HO3D, and BEHAVE -- demonstrating significant improvements over the state of the art.
 As a downstream application, we also show that the estimated camera poses can be used as input in NeRF pipelines, facilitating novel-view synthesis.
 Our results highlight the potential of monocular RGB inputs for accurate 6D object tracking and reconstruction in real-world scenarios.
 The code will be made public.

 # Summary.
 An optional shortened abstract.
-summary:
-  -	Pose estimation and reconstruction of tiny, texture-less moving objects with RGB images and camera intrinsic as input.
-  -	Estimated object poses by a robust optimizer with mono-depth predictions with noisy and inconsistent scales.
-  -	Reconstruction and post-refinement of the scale factors and poses during NeRF training.
+summary: Pose estimation and reconstruction of tiny, texture-less moving objects with RGB images and camera intrinsic as input;	Estimated object poses by a robust optimizer with mono-depth predictions with noisy and inconsistent scales; Reconstruction and post-refinement of the scale factors and poses during NeRF training.

 tags: